【Compare VHIS】How to select the most suitable medical insurance?

 Bupa Hero VHIS Plan is specially designed to address people's concerns with increasing treatment costs and mental health coverage.
-It provides full cover for eligible medical expenses such as surgeon fees, intensive care, prescribed diagnostic imaging tests and inpatient psychiatric treatment up to HK$30 million every year for treatments received in Asia.
+It provides full cover for eligible medical expenses such as surgeon fees, intensive care, prescribed diagnostic imaging tests and inpatient psychiatric treatment up to HK$40 million every year for treatments received in Asia, Australia, New Zealand or worldwide (excluding the United States).
 Customers can also choose from four deductible options from HK$0 to HK$80,000 to enjoy more flexible premium schedule.
 Andrew said: "This type of medical insurance suits for people who already have basic medical insurance.
 On one hand, they can offset their out-of-pocket expenses with coverage from their existing medical insurance.
 On the other hand, they can receive more comprehensive protection at a lower premium."

 Bupa Hero VHIS Plan is also the first VHIS plan in Hong Kong to provide extensive mental health support.
 Eligible members with clinical benefits are also entitled to full cover for outpatient psychiatric treatments and psychological counselling from the market-first established mental health clinical network.
 Also, through the 24-hour Mental Health Service Hotline, staffed by qualified and experienced counsellors, offers emotional support and personalised counselling.
 If needed, face-to-face psychological counselling by clinical psychologists can be referred.

 Get more details about medical insurance plan now!